systemlibrary/systemlibrary-common-net-json/source/SystemLibrary.Common.Net.Json/Install.md

 	}
 ```

-## Override default configurations
+## Package Configurations
-* Example of all default configurations in this package:
+* Default (and modifiable) configurations in this package:

 appSettings.json:
 ```json